A. J. Foyt: NASCAR

-Foyt's final NASCAR Winston Cup Series race was the 1994 Brickyard 400, the inaugural running of that race.
-Foyt finished thirtieth, four laps behind winner Jeff Gordon.
-Foyt entered the race again in 1995 and 1996, but failed to qualify both times.
-In 1995, his attempt was stymied when rain washed out second round time trials.
+Foyt's final NASCAR Winston Cup Series race was the 1994 Brickyard 400.
+Foyt finished 30th.
+Foyt failed to qualify in 1995 and 1996.

-Foyt ended up racing three times in the early days of the NASCAR Craftsman Truck Series, with a best finish of eighteenth coming in the 1995 GM Goodwrench / Delco Battery 200, a race for which he qualified ninth.
+Foyt raced three times in the NASCAR Craftsman Truck Series, with a best finish of 18th in the 1995 GM Goodwrench/Delco Battery 200, in which he qualified ninth.

 Smokey Yunick wrote in his autobiography that, "A.J.
 Foyt, I think, was the greatest race driver there ever has been in U.S. racing history so far...A.J.
 Foyt could beat your ass in anything that had a motor and wheels."